2000 Trees Festival, Upcote Farm Cheltenham, 11th – 13th July 2019

 Carnage in The Cave.
 Bringing Belgian noise rock and their very own language, Raketkanon are not to be missed live; for fans of vocalists crowd surfing in doughnut inflatables, this is not the time to forget your earplugs.

-2000 Trees crowds are the friendliest crowds – unicorns not compulsory.
+2000 Trees crowds are the friendliest crowds – it’s not compulsory to have an inflatable handy in the food queue.

 A long way from home, Australia’s Hands Like Houses pulled in a big crowd on the main stage who provided an equally big UK welcome.